-- (1) Audit fees for 2021 and 2020 include fees for professional services rendered in connection with the annual audit of the Company's consolidated financial statements, audit of internal controls over financial reporting, reviews of quarterly financial statements reported on Form 10-Q and statutory requirements required domestically and internationally. - (2) Audit related fees in 2021 primarily consist of fees for the audit of The GEO Save 401(k) Plan and related Annual Report filed on Form 11-K, fees related to issuance of comfort letters and consents and various due diligence services.
-Audit related fees in 2020 primarily consist of fees for the audit of The GEO Save 401(k) Plan and related Annual Report filed on Form 11-K and various due diligence services.
+- (1) Audit fees for 2022 and 2021 include fees for professional services rendered in connection with the annual audit of the Company's consolidated financial statements, audit of internal controls over financial reporting, reviews of quarterly financial statements reported on Form 10-Q and statutory requirements required domestically and internationally. - (2) Audit related fees in 2022 primarily consist of fees for the audit of The GEO Save 401(k) Plan and related Annual Report filed on Form 11-K. Audit related fees in 2021 primarily consist of fees for the audit of The GEO Save 401(k) Plan and related Annual Report filed on Form 11-K and various due diligence services.

 The Audit and Finance Committee of the board of directors has implemented procedures to ensure that all audit and permitted non-audit services provided to GEO are pre-approved by the Audit and Finance Committee.
-All of the audit, audit-related and all other services provided by Grant Thornton to GEO in 2021 and 2020 were approved by the Audit and Finance Committee pursuant to these procedures.
-All non-audit services provided in 2021 and 2020 were reviewed with the Audit and Finance Committee, which concluded that the provision of such services by Grant Thornton was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All of the audit, audit-related and all other services provided by Grant Thornton to GEO in 2022 and 2021 were approved by the Audit and Finance Committee pursuant to these procedures.
+All non-audit services provided in 2022 and 2021 were reviewed with the Audit and Finance Committee, which concluded that the provision of such services by Grant Thornton was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.